Mahaadev

-Mahaadev is a 1989 Indian Hindi-language action film directed by Raj N. Sippy.
-It stars Vinod Khanna, Meenakshi Sheshadri, Raj Babbar in pivotal roles.
+Mahaadev is a 1989 Indian Hindi-language action thriller film directed by Raj N. Sippy.
+It stars Vinod Khanna, Meenakshi Sheshadri, Raj Babbar and Sonu Walia in pivotal roles.
 The film score and soundtrack were composed by Ilaiyaraaja.
+The film revolves around an ex cop (Khanna) who is aggravated by the unjust practices of the rich and corrupt people, which makes him rejoin the police force.

+Mahaadev was released worldwide on 5th May 1989, coinciding with the Eid weekend.
+The film received positive reviews from critics and was declared "Hit" at the box office.